PCB2DAY: What Will Rick Hartley Teach You?

 To find out why and learn more, register now and get 25% off Sierra’s services with our promo code “PCB2DAY2018”.

-After registering, read our article What is a transmission line? and download our Controlled Impedance Design Guide.
+After registering, read our article on PCB transmission lines and download our Controlled Impedance Design Guide.
 These will be helpful…

 “There is no way to give high quality at a low price,” Rick Hartley.